Course Outline

 Exporting Files

-- Utilizing the Collada module for government interoperability
+- Utilizing the Collada module for data exchange in government projects

-- Exporting files as USD, SVG, and PDF for government documentation
+- Exporting files as USD, SVG, and PDF for versatile use cases

 Troubleshooting